socketry/rspec-memory/README.md

 ## Usage

-Allocating large amounts of objects can lead to memery problems. `RSpec::Memory` adds a `limit_allocations` matcher, which tracks the number of allocations and memory size for each object type and allows you to specify expected limits.
+Allocating large amounts of objects can lead to memory problems. `RSpec::Memory` adds a `limit_allocations` matcher, which tracks the number of allocations and memory size for each object type and allows you to specify expected limits.

 ```ruby
 RSpec.describe "memory allocations" do